Nightingale Islands

 The Nightingale Islands are a group of three islands in the South Atlantic Ocean, part of the Tristan da Cunha territory.
 They consist of Nightingale Island, Middle Island and Stoltenhoff Island.
 The islands are administered by the United Kingdom as part of the overseas territory of Saint Helena, Ascension and Tristan da Cunha.
 The Nightingale Islands are uninhabited.

 Nightingale Island is the smallest of the four main islands of the Tristan da Cunha Group, measuring only 4 km2, and lies 30 km away from Tristan and 22 km from Inaccessible.
-Stoltenhoff and Alex (also known as Middle Island), are really two large islets rather than conventional islands.
+Stoltenhoff and Middle (also known as Alex Island), are really two large islets rather than conventional islands.

 Geology

-Nightingale Island is the heavily eroded remnant of a volcano that was once much larger.
+The Nightingale Islands are the heavily eroded remnant of a once much larger stratovolcano.
 The oldest potassium–argon dating from the island is 18 ± 4 Ma.
-The youngest volcanic activity on the island is indirectly dated to 39,160 uncalibrated years BP by radiocarbon dates on peat overlain by volcanic tuff.
+The most recent submarine eruption was in 2004.
+On August 29-30, 2004, earthquake swarms from the south flank of Nightingale island were recorded in Tristan da Cunha.
+This was subsequently followed by pumice rafting up on the shores of Tristan da Cunha.
+The youngest subaereal volcanic activity on the island is indirectly dated to 39,160 uncalibrated years BP by radiocarbon dates on peat overlain by volcanic tuff.

 History

 Originally named "Gebrooken (Broken) island" by the Dutch under Jan Jacobszoon in January 1656, they found no safe anchorage and did not make the first landing until 1696 (most likely by Willem de Vlamingh in August of that year).
 Frenchman D'Etchevery also visited the island in September 1767.
 Nightingale was renamed after British captain Gamaliel Nightingale in 1760.

-Jonathan Lambert temporarily changed the name to "Lovel Island" in his 1811 proclamation in the Boston Gazette but as with his other proposed changes (i.e. Tristan da Cunha Group to "Isles of Refreshment") the name did not last.
+Jonathan Lambert temporarily changed the name to "Lovel Island" in his 1811 proclamation in the Boston Gazette, but as with his other proposed changes (i.e. Tristan da Cunha Group to "Isles of Refreshment"), the name did not last.